aerth/seconf/README.md

-# Work in progress.
+# seconf

-This library allows non-plaintext configuration files
+### This library allows non-plaintext configuration files.

+Currently, seconf saves the configuration file as a "::::" separated list.
+It would probably better to use JSON or something.
+I created this for go-quitter, so that the username and password would not be stored in plaintext.
+If your app can use it, go ahead!
+Things may change/break.

 copyright (c) 2016 aerth@sdf.org

+### Example

 ```